-Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Administration is Level 2 - Repeatable Program.
-At Level 2, the organization has begun to develop Enterprise Vision for architecture and has begun to identify EA tasks, and resource requirements.
+Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Planning is Level 2 - Repeatable Program.
+At Level 2, the organization has begun to develop a vision for Enterprise Architecture (EA) and has begun to identify EA tasks and resource requirements.
 The organization has also decided upon a methodology and begun to develop a plan for their EA Program.

 Next Level Summary - The next level is Level 3 - Well-defined Program.
-At Level 3, EA Program plans are well-defined, including governance roles & responsibilities, a structured framework and timeline for developing the EA, and financial & staffing resource requirements.
+At Level 3, EA Program plans are well defined and documented, including governance roles & responsibilities, the architecture lifecycle processes, a structured framework and timeline for developing the EA, and financial & staffing resource requirements.
 EA activities are also carried out according to the defined plan.